dotnet/msbuild/documentation/specs/question.md

 If there are errors, then investigate the error.
 See common errors below.
 Keep both logs to help with your investigation.

 ## Custom Tasks
-Task author can implement the optional `IIncrementalTask` interface that will explose `FailIfNotIncremental`. `FailIfNotIncremental` is true when /question switch is used.
+Task author can implement the optional `IIncrementalTask` interface that will expose `FailIfNotIncremental`. `FailIfNotIncremental` is true when /question switch is used.
 The custom task will need to decide how it want to handle their behavior.
 For example.
 If there is already a message describing why the task cannot be skipped, then simply convert the message to a error.
 Remember to return false to stop the build.
 For the best reproducibility, do not modify any files on disk.

 ```C#
 if (FailIfNotIncremental)